 Luciana Bianchi is an Italian–Brazilian chef and writer with a background in Molecular Science.
 She has worked in Michelin-starred restaurants, cooked for celebrities, interviewed most of the renowned international chefs, and has published work in 23 countries.
 Luciana is a member of the Guild of Food Writers UK, a contributor to the website of The World’s 50 Best Restaurants, a writer of the Italian International Food Guide, Identità Golose, and a columnist of the Portuguese magazine, Inter.
 She is also an Associate Lecturer at the Basque Culinary Center in San Sebastian, Basque Country, and at the University of Gastronomic Sciences (UNISG) in Pollenzo, Italy.

-A frequent world traveller and food researcher based in the UK, she is a polyglot, a conservationist and a human rights activist, speaking at forums, conferences and universities about current topics involving gastronomy, sustainability and humane and ethical business models.
+A frequent world traveller and food researcher based in the Galapagos Islands, she is a polyglot, a conservationist and a human rights activist, speaking at forums, conferences and universities about current topics involving gastronomy, sustainability and humane and ethical business models.
 She divides her time between Latin America and Europe, but travels around the world discovering new talents, visiting restaurants, producers, artisans, researchers and the most relevant gastronomic events.

 With more than 20 years experience in the field, she is a consultant for projects in education, tourism and hospitality.
 Luciana is a regular contributor to international magazines, newspapers and food guides, and her articles and micro-blogging have thousands of followers in social networks.
 Her two latest books, 'Brazilian Food' with Thiago Castanho, and 'Lima - The Cookbook' with Virgilio Martinez, are both for sale worldwide.